 The only way to avoid this is to prove financial responsibility, which (if you don’t have insurance) means posting a check that’s sufficient to cover all the damages; file an agreement to pay the other damaged or injured parties on an installment plan; or get a court decision relieving you of all liability.
 There are a few other ways too, but none of them are easy.
 Getting your license back is almost like getting it for the first time: You’ll have to pass a driving test, a knowledge test and a vision screening.

 So don’t drive uninsured!
-If you’re having trouble finding Iowa auto insurance you can afford, Compare.com can help.
+If you’re having trouble finding Iowa auto insurance you can afford, we can help.
 We’ll show you accurate, personalized and impartial quotes so you can choose the best one for you.
-Get started now.